-1. Master Storm Water Management Plan;
+Master Storm Water Management Plan;

 - 2. Review standards and specifications for drainage facilities and improvements, etc. to verify conformance with National Pollutant Discharge Elimination System (NPDES) requirements for the Cache County urbanized area; - 3.
-Provisions outlining the distinctions between collection and disposal systems and policies outlining the funding requirements for the developer and the City; - 4.
+Provisions outlining the distinctions between collection and disposal systems and policies outlining the funding requirements for the developer and the City: - 4.
 Review and implement appropriate recommendations from the Cache County Urbanized Area Storm Water Analysis completed in 2003 including maintenance, notification, and best management practice (BMP) procedures; and - 5.
 Formulation of funding alternatives and determination of when and how said funding alternative should be adopted and implemented.
-A considerable number of funding alternatives exist and should be considered as to which can accommodate the varied interests of the existing or developed areas as well as developing areas, including but not limited to, impact fees, special improvement district assessments, temporary sewer surcharge, general budget appropriations, Community Development Block Grant Funds, etc.
+A considerable number of funding alternatives exist and should be considered as to which can accommodate the varied interests of the existing or developed areas as well as developing areas, including but not limited to, impact fees, special improvement district assessments, temporary sewer surcharge, general budget appropriations.
+Community Development Block, Grant Funds, etc.

 - 1. Maintain a storm water system utility that is efficient and compliant with the local, state, and federal requirements.
 Review, update and maintain a storm water plan as needed. - 2.
 Coordinate and work with the Cache County Storm Water Coalition to meet the requirements of the current NPDES and MS4 Permits. - 3.
 Educate public for maintenance of private storm water facilities. - 4.
 Evaluate current user fees to ensure monies for maintenance, repair and replacement of current storm water facilities, and the construction of future storm water facilities. - 5.
-Incorporate Low Impact Development (LID) storm water infrastructure whenever possible.
+Prioritize Incorporate Low Impact Development (LID) storm water infrastructure in accordance with the Utah LID Guide published by the Utah Department of Enviornmental Quality - 6.
+Ordinances should be adopted or modified that promote or mandate LID principles and green infrastructure for all development and redevelopment projects within the city,